 Outsourcing billing can be faster and more efficient than in-house billing for medical practice staff.
 They have the ability to scan and email superbills and all related documents to the medical billing service provider.

-Most medical billing service providers charge a specific percentage (the industry average is approximately 7 percent) of the collected claim amount.
+Most medical billing service providers in Chicago charge a specific percentage (the industry average is approximately 7 percent) of the collected claim amount.

 The major reason that medical practices choose to outsource their billing is one of convenience.
 A provider can handle all the data entries and claim submissions on behalf of the medical practice and then follow up on rejected claims and even send invoices directly to patients.